 The Highland District Council’s mission is to foster opportunities for the people that live, learn, work and play in Highland Park to engage and connect with neighbors, businesses and local government and to help build a more vibrant, welcoming, and safe neighborhood.

 We aspire to be a neighborhood that welcomes all, where members feel safe and empowered to participate in decisions that impact them.
 We are Highland Together: Many Communities, One Neighborhood.
-Read the Highland District Council’s equity plan, adopted in 2020.
+Read the Highland District Council’s Equity Plan, adopted in 2020 and revised in 2023.

 District Council Role and Purpose

 District councils are each involved in work to improve the physical, social and economic structures in their neighborhood.
 District councils rely on community-building activities and events as the basis for convening residents to become involved in their neighborhood.
 These include neighborhood forums, festivals, parades and block parties.
 For more information about Saint Paul District Councils go to: https://www.stpaul.gov/residents/live-saint-paul/neighborhoods/district-councils/district-council-faq